 The wellbeing of Pacific and Timor-Leste workers in Australia is of the highest priority for the Australian Government.
 All participating workers have the same rights and protections as Australian workers.

-A range of measures are in place to protect workers, including vetting of employers and stringent criteria for participation, a rigorous monitoring and compliance framework including site visits and spot checks, regular reporting requirements and a support service phone line.
-Workers are also encouraged and supported to connect to their local communities in rural and regional Australia.
+A range of measures is in place to protect workers, including stringent employer vetting, a rigorous monitoring and compliance framework, regular spot checks and a support service phone line.
+Workers are also encouraged and supported to connect to their local communities across Australia.

 Learn more about PALM scheme employers' obligations to ensure workers are supported.